-I’m sharing some charming cottage farmhouse bathroom elements with you all today as well as some plans I have for our own guest bath!
+I’m sharing some charming cottage farmhouse bathroom elements with you all today as well as some plans I have for our own guest bathroom renovation!

-Cottage farmhouse bathroom elements are easier to incorporate than you might think.
-Today I’d like to share five cottage farmhouse style bathrooms with you that inspire me, as well as my plans for a SUPER budget friendly makeover in our guest bath.
+Cottage farmhouse bathroom key elements are easier to incorporate than you might think.
+Adding beautiful artwork and a shower curtain with a classic pattern are simple design changes to bring that cottage charm into your bathroom.
+However, some bigger changes like paneled details, farmhouse vanities, and classic tiling can add so much more.
+Today I’d like to share five cottage style bathrooms with you that inspire me, as well as my plans for a SUPER budget friendly makeover in our guest bath.

 We moved into our home in the spring of 2012 and started on the bathroom that very summer.
 I came home from work one day and just sporadically took a hammer to the walls haha!
 About 15 minutes later I was sitting in a tub full of plaster, crying.
 Can you just imagine?
 I laugh sometimes thinking about that moment.

 As funny as it was, my spontaneous demo job pretty much kick started the guest bathroom makeover.
 We made a lot of decisions that I still LOVE to this day, and a few that I really REGRET.
 Here is what our guest bathroom looks like, today.